 The city truly comes to life as soon as the sun comes out and evenings become longer.
 In Rotterdam you will find inviting terraces all over the city, be it right in the heart of the city, on top of the futuristic skyscrapers or hidden away in some of the historical streets.

 Another great option to enjoy your drinks and food with a view is travelling up to the top of the Euromast.
-Not only will you have the most spectacular view over Rotterdam, you can also dine, have lunch or high tea or wine at ‘De Brasserie’ from a height of 112 meters and a 360 degrees panorama view.
+Not only will you have the most spectacular view over Rotterdam, you can also dine, have lunch or high tea or wine at ‘De Brasserie’ at a height of 112 meters and with a 360 degrees panorama view.

 Explore Blijdorp Zoo